Pepper balls kick off Miami Beach’s spring break weekend

 “People were just having fun in that general area,” Green said.
 “It looked like people were doing Snapchat videos.”

-There was a confrontation between officers and people in the crowd as the police tried to apprehend someone, Green said.
-Then he heard the pops of pepper balls being fired.
+Green said he then heard the pops of pepper balls being fired.
 He took cover behind a police vehicle as the crowd scattered.

 “I heard a pop,” Green said.
 “A bunch of people started running.”